djfurman/dotfiles/readme.md

 `ssh-keygen -t rsa -b 4096 -C "My Name & Computer"`

-**Note** If you're going to (or required to) use an RSA key, keep an eye on NIST's recommendations for key length.
-For the next few years, 4096 is sufficient and I've read a few articles that even imply that beyond 3072 bytes you're hitting an asymptote for security/performance.
+**Note** If you're going to use an RSA key, keep an eye on NIST's recommendations for key length.
+For the next few years, 4096 is sufficient.
+According to the articles that I have read, beyond 3072 bytes, you will be hitting an asymptote for security/performance.

 ## Finding Your Way

 Go through the [`.macos`](./.macos) file.
-You can find much more settings [explained by Dries](https://github.com/driesvints/dotfiles) and his reference points.
+You can find more information on settings [explained by Dries](https://github.com/driesvints/dotfiles).

-Check out the [`Brewfile`](./Brewfile) file to install for your machine.
+Check out the [`Brewfile`](./Brewfile) file to install it on your machine.
 Use `brew search` or [their website search](https://caskroom.github.io/search) to check if the app you want to install is available.
-If it's not, consider making a pull request!
+If it's not, make a pull request.

-Check out the [`aliases.zsh`](./aliases.zsh) file and do your thing.
+Check out the [`aliases.zsh`](./aliases.zsh) file and make your changes.

-If you need to tweak your `$PATH` check out the [`path.zsh`](./path.zsh) file.
+If you need to tweak your `$PATH`, check out the [`path.zsh`](./path.zsh) file.

 ### Important note (credit to Dries)

->One thing you'll need to do manually is adding your `~/.zshrc` file.
-You can't symlink the `.zshrc` file from your dotfiles because Mackup will already symlink your `.zshrc` from your home directory.
-That's why we'll need to create the file manually.
+>You can't symlink the `.zshrc` file from your dotfiles because Mackup will symlink your `.zshrc` from your home directory.
+You'll need to manually create your own `~/.zshrc` file.
 Add the contents below to a `.zshrc` file in your user directory.
-What it will do is load the `.zshrc` file from your dotfiles.
+(This will load the `.zshrc` file from your dotfiles).
 Make sure that the path to your dotfiles is correct.

 ## Mackup

-When installing these dotfiles for the first, go ahead and backup with Mackup.
-Your settings will be synced to your Dropbox so you can use them to sync between computers and reinstall them when reinstalling your Mac.
-If you want to learn more, [check out the documentation](https://github.com/lra/mackup#supported-storages).
+When installing these dotfiles for the first time, back them up with Mackup.
+Mackup uses Dropbox to keep your dotfiles and computer settings in sync.
+You can reinstall the settings when reinstalling your Mac.
+To learn more, [check out the documentation](https://github.com/lra/mackup#supported-storages).

 ```zsh
 mackup backup